“Movement is the song of the body.” Vanda Scaravelli

-My approach is informed by my on going training in Yoga Therapy focused on Mental Health, at the Minded Institute in London.
+My approach is informed by my training in Yoga Therapy with a focus on Mental Health, at the Minded Institute in London.
 The Minded Institute blends yoga asana and breath practices with Yogic and Buddhist philosophy, meditation and psychotheraputic holding techniques.
-It draws on research from science and neuroscience on the specific effects that yoga, breathwork and meditation has on the brain.
-Acknowledging the differences between mental health conditions such as anxiety, depression and bipolar and the different approaches needed for these conditions.
+It draws on evidence from physiology and neuroscience on the specific effects that yoga, breathwork and meditation has on the brain.
+Acknowledging the differences between mental health conditions and the different approaches needed for these conditions.

 My interest in the therapeutic application of yoga and movement began after I used yoga as a tool in recovery from Chronic Fatigue Syndrome fifteen years ago.
-Nine years ago I completed my first Yoga Teacher Training in India at the College for Yogic Sciences in Rishikesh, a college focused on the application of Yoga Therapy.
-I have since trained as a Women’s Yoga Therapist, a Women’s Health Practitioner and a Focusing (Inner Listening) Practitioner.
+Ten years ago I completed my first Yoga Teacher Training in India at the College for Yogic Sciences in Rishikesh, a college focused on the application of Yoga Therapy.
+Since then, as well as training as Yoga Therapist specialised in Mental health, I have also trained as a Women’s Yoga Therapist, a Women’s Health Practitioner and a Focusing (Embodied Listening) Practitioner.
 What I share and teach draws on the different styles of yoga I have practiced over the years, my meditation practice and my dance and movement practice.

 Time, Cost and Place